Slow Cooker Pork Roast and Fresh Fried Apples (Recipes)

 Directions

-Remove frozen pork roast from plastic and place in your slow cooker.
-If it doesn't fit flat in the bottom, that's OK, though it's best if the lid can close completely.
+If the frozen roast doesn't fit flat in the bottom, that's OK, though it's best if the lid can close completely.
+Check out the slow cooker tip below if the lid doesn't close all the way.

 Sprinkle the roast with salt and pepper.